ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 4. `sub_8054C75` looks a lot like a function we already analyzed - `copy_to_pid` which uses `ptrace` to copy bytes to the process specified.
 5. There are a few functions that get the base of our shellcode + an offset.
 This is usually a method that shellcode writers use to hold strings.
 We'll examine the contents of those offsets and write a comment in the appropriate locations.

 Needles to say, we'll rename these functions accordingly for easier analysis.
-Let's have a high level view of the code we have now:
+Let's have a high-level view of the code we have now:

 ```cpp
 void __cdecl __noreturn shellcode_main(int a1, int input_buffer, int equal_bytes_count)